amazeeio/drupal-example-simple/TESTING.md

 # Should have lagoon cli
 lando lagoon --version | grep lagoon

-# Should have a running drupal 8 site served by nginx on port 8080
+# Should have a running Drupal 8 site served by nginx on port 8080
 lando ssh -s cli -c "curl -kL http://nginx:8080" | grep "Welcome to Drush Site-Install"

 # Should be able to db-export and db-import the database